zoe-haggett/Zoe-Haggett---Software---5.05-RTOS/README.md

 # Zoe-Haggett---Software---5.05-RTOS
 RTOS Project for PAST Software Onboarding

+This project is to be completed in 8 weeks, due on the 9th of October 2026.
+All coding and programs will be done in C++ using Microsoft Visual Studio.

 ## RTOS Project Deliverables
 - Explain what a queue, mutex and semaphore are in the context of an operating system.